hannahmilam/fs-journal/src/reflections/wk2/02-journal.md

 Function expressions cannot be hoisted, so they cannot be used before they are defined, unlike a function declaration.

 # What is the difference between Parameters and Arguments?
+The difference between parameters and arguments are that parameters are used when defining a function, and then arguments are the values the function receives from each parameter when the function is executed.

 # What are higher order functions?
 Can you provide an example?